Xilinx/Embedded-Reference-Platforms-User-Guide/run-application.md

   * 1: use HW acceleration
   * 0: use SW (the optical flow code executes entirely on the ARM processor)
 * property 'config-filename'
   * This is how you specify the ZED camera configuration file, which must be present on the SD card.
-See the notes below.
+See section 7.3 below.

 ## 7.3 Particularities about the Stereo demo

 The stereo vision demo is special in several ways.
 First, you MUST use the ZED stereo camera connected to the USB video input.
 Second, and particular to this app, the width of the input image resolution is twice the width of the output resolution.
 The input consists of two images side-by-side, the synchronized left and right stereo input supplied by the camera.
 Two cases are possible: 2560x720 in to 1280x720 out, and 3840x1080 in to 1920x1080 out.
 The default 3840x2160 output resolution is not supported by the Stereo Vision app.